 Immunohistochemistry (IHC) Core

-The Immunohistochemistry (IHC) Core, a component of the Experimental Pathology Shared Resource, serves as an immunohistochemical antibody repository with a catalog of over 1,500 antibodies (the IHC core is currently looking at options to digitize its catalog so that investigators can search the database directly).
-The IHC Core Laboratory optimizes commercial or proprietary antibodies for chomogenic or immunofluorescent immunohistochemistry.
-Established antibodies and protocols are immediately available for the collection of IHC data in fresh, frozen, fixed human or animal tissues and cells.
-Once optimized, samples may be run on any of the IHC Core Laboratories Ventana Discovery XT or Discovery automated immunohistochemical staining platforms (80 slide total capacity).
-The IHC core uses human and animal tissue micro-arrays for immunohistochemistry optimization, validation, and verification and can employ a wide variety of retrieval and blocking techniques for protocol optimization and biomarker development.
-For chromogenic IHC, the Core Laboratory offers streptavidin-biotin, multimeric and amplified horseradish peroxidase (brown) as well as alkaline phosphatase (blue or red) detection.
-For immunofluorescence, the Core Laboratory has a variety of species-fluorophore combinations available for detection.
-The IHC Core Laboratory also prepares and constructs Tissue Microarrays from both human archival and animal FFPE tissues.
-Archival human tissues for creating Tissue Microarrays are procured through the Human Specimen Resource Center.
-Animal tissue is collected and processed through the Histopathology Core.
-Please see the links below for additional information.
+The Immunohistochemistry (IHC) Core, a component of the Experimental Pathology Shared Resource, serves as an immunohistochemical antibody repository with a catalog of over 1,500 different antibodies.
+The IHC Core Laboratory optimizes and validates commercial or proprietary antibodies for chromogenic or immunoflorescent, immunohistochemistry/immunocytochemistry of fresh, frozen, fixed human or animal cells and tissues.
+The Core Laboratory operates one Ventana Discovery and 2 Discovery XT automated IHC platforms with 80 side capacity.
+The core uses human and animal tissue micro-arrays for immunohistochemical optimization, validation, and verification and can employ a wide variety of off- and online retrieval methods as well as blocking strategies for protocol optimization and biomarker development.
+The Core Laboratory offers: traditional streptavidin-biotin, multimer and hapten amplified horseradish peroxidase (brown or purple) and alkaline phosphatase (blue or red) detection systems with double label capabilities.
+For immunofluorescence, the laboratory has a variety of alexa fluor conjugated, species-specific secondary antibodies available as well as horseradish peroxidase driven FITC and Rhodamine detection.
+The IHC Core Laboratory prepares and constructs Tissue Microarrays from both human and animal FFPE tissues blocks.
+Archival human tissues for creating tissue microarrays are procured through the Center for Biospecimen Research and Development.
+For histopathology services, please contact the Histopathology Core Lab.
+For additional information on IHC services please see the links below.

 Phone: 646-501-6934, 347-712-0897